 Homeowners insurance only covers damage done to an air-conditioning unit as a result of a "covered peril" listed in your homeowners policy.
 Depending on the type, an AC unit is part of the structure of your home or personal property, so you will be able to file a claim for damage from specific causes, per your policy.

-When Does Homeowners Insurance Cover Air Conditioner Units?
+When Does Homeowners Insurance Cover AC Units?